Economic zones approved in Chitral, Haripur, Nowshera

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The KP Economic Zones Management and Development Company KPEZDMC has approved the launching of more zones to promote industrialisation in the province.
+PESHAWAR: The Khyber Pakhtunkhwa Economic Zones Management and Development Company KPEZDMC has approved the launching of more zones to promote industrialisation in the province.